 - Payment of bursary award is directly linked to standards of attendance, behaviour and commitment to studies.

-- Eligible students must be under 19 on 31st August 2020 and enrolled on a non-fee paying full time course at the Sixth Form.
+- Eligible students must be at least 16 and under 19 on 31st August 2023 and enrolled on a non-fee paying full time course at the Sixth Form.

 The amounts awarded to successful applicants are decided on an individual basis.
 Payments of all Bursary awards will normally be made at the beginning of each term (September, January and April), directly to the bank account of the student making the application.

 If you wish to apply, please download the application form below, complete it and return it, including all the evidence:

 In person to Sixth Form Administrator or Head of Sixth Form in an envelope clearly marked: Blenheim High School Sixth Form Bursary Fund Application